How to Choose the Best Rubber Compound for Specific Applications

 In these instances, nitrile rubber (NBR), fluorinated rubber and silicone are preferred due to their heat resistance.
 Silicone rubber also displays excellent resistance to low temperatures, while fluorinated rubber has good resistance to water and oils, and excellent petrol resistance.

 For submerged marine applications, chloroprene or neoprene is often used due to its good resistance to saltwater.
 Where there is a lower level of salt spray, natural rubber can sometimes be used, often with additional spray protection by a cover or sealed unit.

 For more information on the marine industry and using the correct components for protection against conditions at sea, check out our previous blog post.

 Why choose GMT Rubber?

-All batches of rubber produced by GMT are computer controlled and 100% tested prior to being accepted for production, this ensures traceability through to the finished product.
-This also successfully identifies the suitability of the rubber batch to meet the customer’s requirements.
+All batches of rubber produced by GMT are computer-controlled and 100% tested prior to being accepted for production, including using finite element analysis software to test for as wide a range of conditions as possible.
+This ensures traceability through to the finished product and successfully identifies the suitability of the rubber batch against the customer’s requirements.